-One of the most mentioned names in this field is Stable Diffusion, which comes with a series of open-source visual generation models, like Stable Diffusion 1.4, 2.0 and XL, mostly developed by Stability AI.
+One of the most mentioned names in this field is Stable Diffusion, which comes with a series of open-source visual generation models, like Stable Diffusion 1.4, XL and 3.5 Large, mostly developed by Stability AI.
 However, in the expansive universe of AI-driven image generation, they represent merely a part of it and things can get really complicated as you begin to choose the right model for serving and deployment.
-A quick search on Hugging Face gives over 30,000 text-to-image models alone.
+A quick search on Hugging Face gives over 87,000 text-to-image models alone.

 In this blog post, we will provide a featured list of open-source models that stand out for their ability in generating creative visuals.
-Just like the previous blog post, we will also answer frequently asked questions to help you navigate this exciting yet complex domain, providing insights into using these models in production.
+After that, we will also answer frequently asked questions to help you navigate this exciting yet complex domain, providing insights into using these models in production.

 Latent space is like a compact, simplified map of all the possible images that the model can create.
 Instead of dealing with every tiny detail of an image (which takes a lot of computing power), the model uses this map to find and create new images more efficiently.
 It's a bit like sketching out the main ideas of a picture before filling in all the details.

-In addition to static images, Stable Diffusion can also produce videos and animations, making it a comprehensive tool for a variety of creative tasks.
+In addition to static images, Stable Diffusion can also produce videos and 3D objects, making it a comprehensive tool for a variety of creative tasks.

 Why should you use Stable Diffusion: